 Bids

 • All work that exceeds $5,000 will be flagged for approval within the Procurement system.
 To maximize the use of Duke resources, one of the competitive bids must be from a qualified internal service provider if one exists in that category.
-For example, bids for video work over the $5,000 threshold should include a bid from Duke Media Services.
 The remainder of the bids must be from approved Duke external vendors.

 Payment of Vendors